deli91Statistics/FinSeriesTools/README.md

-This repository aims to summarize all useful functions and concepts from past proejcts.
+This repository aims to summarize all useful functions and concepts from past projects.
+It is still under construction :)